Lun0105/Gmail_Adapter/README.md

 # Gmail_Adapter
-This is a Gmail Assist Package, which helps you fetching information from target Gmail.
+This is a Gmail Assistant Package, which helps you fetching information from target Gmail.